jakoblundoe/jl-portfolio/README.md

-### Description
+## Description
-This is the repository for the development of my portfolio website.
+#### This is the repository for the development of my portfolio website.

 The basic goal is to build a functioning static website which serves the purpose of presenting my work.
 The requirement is that the website needs to be build in modules with the functionality of being easily adjusted giving the ability to add functionality and content in the future.
 Lastly I wanted to host it on my own linux server (using nginx web server).

+The development version can be accessed at [https://portfolio.jakoblundoe.com](https://portfolio.jakoblundoe.com/).

 **Tools, languages and frameworks used:** <br>
 > Hugo as the SSG<br>